 Vicarious Liability Reviewed - Christmas Party Misconduct14th Dec 2018

-You all know the drill (and the hazards) when it comes to Christmas parties: as an employer you are vicariously liable for the actions of your employees because the party is legally a work event.
+You all know the drill (and the hazards) when it comes to Christmas parties: as an employer you are liable for the actions of your employees because the party is legally a work event.
+This is called vicarious liability.

 You also know that you must have the right legal procedures in place.
 But is this knowledge alone enough to protect you from potential claims?